UncleSocks/Meeps/README.md

 ## Dependencies

-The game only has three third-party dependencies:
+The game only has three third-party library dependencies:
 - pygame>=2.5.2
 - pygame-gui==0.6.9
 - pyttsx3>=2.90